Surgery on Anosov flows using bi-contact geometry: New Anosov flows for negative surgery coefficients

 \section{New Anosov flows for negative surgery coefficients}

-We now give a sufficient condition for a Legendrian-transverse $(1,q)$-surgery to yield an Anosov flow when the operation is performed in the direction that weaken the hyperbolicity.
-The condition is purely contact geometric and involves the behaviour of the the bi-contact structure along the boundary of a neighborhood $N$ of a Legendrian-transverse knot $K$.
-We remark that the condition in the hypothesis of the next theorem can be always achieved in a volume preserving Anosov flow or near a closed orbit of a general Anosov flow.
+We now give a sufficient condition for a bi-contact $(1,q)$-surgery to yield an Anosov flow when the operation is performed in the direction that weaken the hyperbolicity.
+The condition is purely contact geometric and involves the behaviour of the bi-contact structure along the boundary of a neighborhood $N$ of a Legendrian-transverse knot $K$.
+We remark that the hypothesis of the next theorem can be always achieved in a volume preserving Anosov flow.